Changelog

 New Features

-- Smart Signals: 24 server-side enrichment signals including VPN, proxy, Tor, tampering, incognito, VM, emulator, and suspect score
+- Smart Signals: server-side enrichment including VPN, proxy, Tor, datacenter, browser tampering, and suspect score

-- Bot Detection Engine: 14 independent detectors covering Selenium, Puppeteer, Playwright, PhantomJS, headless browsers, and behavioral analysis
+- Bot Detection Engine: multiple independent detectors covering Selenium, Puppeteer, Playwright, PhantomJS, headless browsers, and behavioral analysis

-- Good bot allowlisting: 22 good bot types with reverse DNS IP verification
+- Good bot allowlisting: 22 good bot types, each verified against the connecting IP rather than trusting the user-agent

-- Velocity tracking: Per-IP and per-visitor activity tracking with Redis sorted sets
+- Velocity tracking: per-IP and per-visitor activity tracking

 Server-Side